NatanelGabay99/React_JS-CardsProject/README.md

 Admin Users: Al registered features, Manage all business cards, view SandBox link in Navbar

-In addition, clicking on the Logo's in the right side of the navbar will navigate the user to the cards page from whichever page the user is currently visiting.
+In addition, clicking on the Logo's in the left side of the navbar will navigate the user to the cards page from whichever page the user is currently visiting.

 **see more detailed instructions @About-Page**